 The vulnerability as described in ISO/IEC 24772-1 clause 6.58 applies to Ada.
 Ada has obsolescent features that can be used but provides a strong mitigation, in the form of the compilation pragma Restrictions (No_Obsolescent_Features) which prevents the use of any of these features.

-6.58.2 Guidance to language users
+6.58.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.58.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.58.5 of ISO/IEC 24772-1:2022.

 Use pragma Restrictions (No_Obsolescent_Features) to prevent the use of any obsolescent features.